losrobbos/api-connect-guide/README.md

 Axios is a third party package you need to install first:
 `npm i axios`

-Axios is nice, because is optimized to work with JSON APIs.
+Axios is nice for usage with JSON APIs, because it already does the Content-Type setting & stringify under the hood for us.

 Also the error handling with AXIOS is more intuitive compared to fetch.